Oxfam is committed to providing life-saving aid and support to people in Gaza.

 Cash

-Since October 2023, Oxfam partners have distributed cash to 3,383 households (19,628 people).
+Since October 2023, Oxfam partners have distributed cash to thousands households (more than 20,000 people).
 Our monitoring shows that recipients use the cash primarily to buy food, water, medicines, and hygiene items.
 Providing cash rather than goods respects people’s right to prioritize their spending based on their circumstances and preferences.

 Food

 - Oxfam worked closely with six partner organizations to procure and distribute 18,709 ready-to-eat food parcels, with items such as beans, peas, tuna, sardines, dates and dried apricots.
-These parcels supported 91,173 people.
-These parcels supported people in Rafah, Khan Younis and Deir el Balah areas of Gaza.
+These parcels supported 91,173 people in Rafah, Khan Younis and Deir el Balah areas of Gaza.

 - Oxfam partners also distributed 31,207 fresh vegetable parcels (including tomatoes, onions, potatoes, lemons and peppers) to 187,242 people.
 The vegetables were sourced from farmers in the West Bank, Rafah, Khan Younis and Middle Area, and distributed by our partners Economic Social Development Centre of Palestine and Agriculture Development Association to displaced families and host communities in Rafah, Khan Younis, and Deir el Balah.